deepmodeling/reacnetgenerator/docs/tutorial/methane.md

 ## Step 1: Preparing the reference dataset

 In the reference dataset preparation process, one also has to consider the expect accuracy of the final model, or at what QM level one should label the data.
-In [this paper](https://doi.org/10.1038/s41467-020-19497-z), the [Gaussian](https://gaussian.com) software was used to calculate the potential energy and atomic forces of the reference data at the MN15/6-31G\*\* level.
+In {cite:t}`Zeng_NatCommun_2020_v11_p5713`, the [Gaussian](https://gaussian.com) software was used to calculate the potential energy and atomic forces of the reference data at the MN15/6-31G\*\* level.
 The MN15 functional was employed because it has good accuracy for both multi-reference and single-reference systems, which is essential for our system as we have to deal with a lot of radicals and their reactions.
 Here we assume that the dataset is prepared in advance, which can be downloaded from [tongzhugroup/Chapter13-tutorial](https://github.com/tongzhugroup/Chapter13-tutorial).

 ## Step 2.
 Training the Deep Potential (DP)